 - May be used medicinally for appetite stimulation, pain relief, nausea and vomiting, and as an antispasmodic

 - Minimally psychoactive (in combination with THC may reduce psychoactive effects or ‘high’ that is often seen with THC alone)

 - May be used medicinally for pain relief, inflammation, nausea and vomiting, anxiety, and epilepsy

 Medicinal cannabis and starting materials can only be legally accessed through Health Canada’s licensed producers (LPs) with a medical document completed by a physician and faxed directly to the LP of choice.
 The LP then mails the product directly to the patient.
 Some private insurance plans are beginning to provide coverage for medicinal cannabis.

-Under the previous provincial government, recreational marijuana was to be available only in Ontario Cannabis Stores (OCS).
-However, the new government could make marijuana available through private retailers.
+Under the provincial government, recreational marijuana will be available for online ordering initially through the Ontario Cannabis Stores (OCS) as of October 17, 2018, and later on (by April 1, 2019) through private retailers.
 Until then, marijuana dispensaries and “pop-ups” are unregulated storefronts that sell marijuana of uncertain quality or standards and are currently illegal.

 Dosage and Administration